bnnyng/garden/content/Definitions of intelligence.md

 	- Intelligence is the capacity to “know what to do when you don’t know what to do”; that is, intelligent agents can reason about the best solution to a particular problem, even if they cannot implement the particular competence needed.
 	- Conversely, less intelligent systems may exhibit “competence without comprehension”
 	- [[Intelligence is the capacity to choose between different available heuristics, after Dennett]]
+- Mirta Galesic (Santa Fe Institute)
+	- Intelligence is a fit between a cognitive system and its environment.
+	- Similar to Dennett, general intelligence is a kind of meta-cognition where an agent models a problem well and selects an appropriate cognitive tool for solving it.
 - David Krakauer (Santa Fe Institute)
 	- [[Intelligence is a “learned incomprehension” that comes from acquisition of expertise, after J. Krakauer]]
 	- A system can be intelligent when it demonstrates domain-specific competence.